pydot/pydot/README.md

 Advanced logging configuration
 ------------------------------

-- For more options, check out the [Python logging documentation][14] and the [`logging_tree`][15] visualizer.
+- Check out the [Python logging documentation][14] and the [`logging_tree`][15] visualizer.
-- Being a library, `pydot` does not add any handlers to its loggers, nor does it touch the root logger.
-The loggers are created with the default level `NOTSET`.
-Their implied parent logger `pydot` can be used to control their levels.
+- `pydot` does not add any handlers to its loggers, nor does it setup or modify your root logger.
+The `pydot` loggers are created with the default level `NOTSET`.
 - `pydot` registers the following loggers:
   - `pydot`: Parent logger.
 Emits a few messages during startup.
+  - `pydot.core`: Messages related to pydot objects, Graphviz execution and anything else not covered by the other loggers.
   - `pydot.dot_parser`: Messages related to the parsing of DOT strings.
-  - `pydot.core`: All other messages.

 License